 To evaluate the estimated fair value of the contingent consideration liability, we performed audit procedures that included, among others, assessing the terms of the arrangement, evaluating the methodology used, and testing the significant assumptions discussed above used by the Company in its analysis.
 We involved our valuation specialists to assist in the evaluation of the significant assumptions and methodology used by the Company.
+Our valuation specialists recalculated the work performed by the Company to ensure that recorded amount was accurate.
 We also compared the significant assumptions to current industry, market and economic trends.